Larry David: 2025–present: Return to television

-In July 2025, David announced his return to television with a six-episode sketch comedy series for HBO Max, centered on overlooked figures and absurd moments in U.S. history.
+In July 2025, David announced his return to television with a seven-episode sketch comedy limited series for HBO, centered on overlooked figures and absurd moments in U.S. history.
 The series is co-written and executive produced by David and longtime collaborator Jeff Schaffer, who will also direct.
-The show is produced in collaboration with Barack and Michelle Obama's Higher Ground Productions.
+The series is produced in collaboration with Barack and Michelle Obama's Higher Ground Productions.
 David, who said he was returning to TV "with a heavy heart" following the end of Curb Your Enthusiasm, will star alongside several familiar faces from Curb and guest appearances.
-The project is intended to coincide with the 250th anniversary of the United States.
+The project coincided with the 250th anniversary of the United States.
+Titled Life, Larry and the Pursuit of Unhappiness, it premiered on June 26, 2026.

 Influences

 David has named Woody Allen, Mel Brooks, Phil Silvers, Abbott and Costello, Jackie Mason, Alan King, Don Rickles, and Mad magazine as influences.

 Personal life

 David lives in the Pacific Palisades neighborhood of Los Angeles, California.
 He was married to Laurie Lennard from 1993 to 2007.
 They have two daughters, Cazzie David and Romy David.
 Larry and Laurie became contributing bloggers at The Huffington Post in 2005.
 In 2017, David was introduced to producer Ashley Underwood at a birthday party for Sacha Baron Cohen.
 They married in 2020.
 David's niece is actress Julie Claire, who appears in Seinfeld and Curb Your Enthusiasm.

 David is an atheist and an avid sports fan.
 A native New Yorker, he supports the New York Jets, Yankees, Knicks, and Rangers.
 David is also a supporter of the Democratic Party.
 In 2010, he wrote an article for The New York Times criticizing the extension of the Bush tax cuts for the wealthy.
 He ended the article by sarcastically thanking then-President Barack Obama for approving the extension.